Once, there was a not-so-little-girl — and she loved organization. But, woe-is-she, how that girl also loved thrifting! What a tangled love triangle!

 Leave that bit to dry and then come back 30 minutes later to spray a different part.

 Let that dry for 30 more minutes, and then continue to spray and allow to dry at 30-minute intervals until you have the item completely covered!

 Here is a shot of my caddy in the process of being spray painted.

 How to organize your craft caddy

-While I was getting my craft caddy ready, I took everything I wanted to include in the craft caddy and placed it on the floor.
+While the craft caddy was drying, I took everything I wanted to include in the craft caddy and placed it on the floor to evaluate it.